bpeng001/covid19-scenario-modeling-hub/auxiliary-data/vaccination-coverage/README.md

 The `"coverage"` column contains percent coverage data in percent, meaning 0.4 represents 0.4 %, or in another example, 40 represents 40 %.

+For Scenario A:
+- season 2025-2026: fall vaccine coverage operates from mid-August 2025 to mid-February 2026

 For Scenario B and D:
 - season 2025-2026: fall vaccine coverage operates from mid-August 2025 to mid-February 2026
 - season 2026-2027: same as 2025-2026 data, shifted a year.